alerodriargui/reviews-papers/review2.md

 What is the paper about?
 What did you understand?

 The paper evaluates distilled and quantized open-source Large Language Models (LLMs) running locally on consumer hardware, with a focus on code generation, reasoning, and mathematical problem-solving tasks.
-The authors benchmark several models—including DeepSeek R1 Distill Llama 70B, DeepSeek R1 Distill Qwen 32B, and QwQ-32B—across datasets such as AIME 2024, GPQA, LiveCodeBench, and MATH-500.
+The authors benchmark several models: including DeepSeek R1 Distill Llama 70B, DeepSeek R1 Distill Qwen 32B, and QwQ-32B—across datasets such as AIME 2024, GPQA, LiveCodeBench, and MATH-500.
 The goal is to identify models that offer a balance between performance, inference speed, and privacy by enabling fully local deployment using tools like Ollama.

 What do you think about the paper in general?
 Justify